On the nonlinear Dirichlet-Neumann method and preconditioner for Newton's method: Mesh independent convergence

-shows that the convergence rate of the nonlinear DN is independent of mesh size.
+shows that the convergence rate of the nonlinear DN is independent of mesh size, while it is quadratic for Newton's Method.
 We repeat a similar experiment in 2D, but now the domain $\Omega=(0,1)\times(0,1)$ is divided into four equal subdomains.
-Even in 2D, we observe the mesh independent convergence of the nonlinear DN method, see the right plot of Fig. \ref{Fig:mesh_ind}.
+Even in 2D, we observe the mesh independent convergence of the nonlinear DN method, see the right plot of Fig. \ref{kumbhar_p_mini_17_Fig:mesh_ind}.